alongthehaze/C-/README.md

 # Cpp-Composition-Aggregation
-Implementation of the concepts of Composition and Agregation in C++.
+Implementation of the concepts of Composition and Aggregation in C++.